symbol/symbol-docs/source/concepts/block.rst

     * Be the owner of a node.
     * Have at least :ref:`minVoterBalance <config-network-properties>` network currency units.
-    * Be registered as a voter by announcing a :ref:`VotingKeyLinkTransaction <voting-key-link-transaction>` to the network.
+    * Be registered as a voter by announcing a :ref:`votingkeylinktransaction` to the network.

 When there is low connectivity, or many bad actors, finalization can take longer than usual and create large :ref:`rollbacks`.
 However, no finalized block will ever be rolled back.